lkokul/Task-Tracker-CLI/README.md

 task-cli > function
 ```

+[!NOTE]
 There's a help function which shows all functions and parameters needed for each
 In case you don´t use an existing function it will call help function
 If you call a correct function but don't use correct parameters it will show you a message showing the correct use of that function
+When python main.py it will show at the beginning of each line "task-cli > "

+[!WARNING]
 Functions available:
 - help
 - exit